salehibneomar/vue-pinia-laravel-auth-todo/README.md

 # vue-pinia-laravel-auth-todo
-This is a basic vue js and laravel Todo app with Authentication system
+This is a basic vue js 3, pinia state manager, vue composition API, and laravel 10 Todo app with Sanctum Authentication system